broadinstitute/adapt/README.md

 See `design_guides.py --help` for details on this argument.
 * `--id` / `--id-m ID_M` / `--id-frac ID_FRAC`: Design guides to perform differential identification, in which each input FASTA is a group/taxon to identify with specificity.
-Allow for up to ID_M mismatches when determining whether a guide hits a sequence in a group/taxon other than the one for which it is being designed, and decide that a guide hits a group/taxon if it hits at least ID_FRAC of the sequences in that group/taxon. dgd does not output guides that hit group/taxons other than the one for which they are being designed.
+Allow for up to ID_M mismatches when determining whether a guide hits a sequence in a group/taxon other than the one for which it is being designed, and decide that a guide hits a group/taxon if it hits at least ID_FRAC of the sequences in that group/taxon.
+CATCH-dx does not output guides that hit group/taxons other than the one for which they are being designed.
 Higher values of ID_M and lower values of ID_FRAC correspond to more specificity.
 Note that `--id` must be set to perform differential identification (setting `--id-m` and/or `--id-frac` alone will not suffice).
 (Default: 2 for ID_M, 0.05 for ID_FRAC.)